Melissa Chiu

 Melissa Chiu (born 1972) is an Australian museum director, curator and author, and the director of the Hirshhorn Museum and Sculpture Garden in Washington, DC.

 She is a board member of the Association of Art Museum Directors, the American Alliance of Museums, and the Museum Association of New York.
 She is also on the founding advisory committee for the USC American Academy in China and has participated in the advisory committees for the Gwangju and Shanghai Biennales.

+In 2026 she was appointed Director of the Solomon R. Guggenheim Museum in New York City, beginning on September 1, 2026.

 Education

 Chiu was born in Darwin, Northern Territory, Australia, in 1972 to parents who were medical professionals.
 Chiu was educated in Sydney, where she completed a Bachelor of Arts degree in Art History at the University of Western Sydney and then an MA (Arts Administration) at the College of Fine Arts, University of New South Wales.
-She later completed a PhD at the University of Western Sydney focusing on Chinese contemporary art in the diaspora.
+In 2005 she completed a PhD at the University of Western Sydney focusing on Chinese contemporary art in the diaspora.